 - Circulatory symptoms can include: irregular heartbeat, low blood pressure, and blood clotting issues

 - Vision issues can include: red or bloodshot eyes, eye inflammation, and blurry vision

 - Skin symptoms can include: skin irritations, rashes, blisters, and itchiness

 - Immune system and reproductive systems can include: infertility, miscarriage, and recurrent infections

 Besides the health risks associated with mold, there are also risks to your property.
 For example, black mold eats away at and deteriorates your walls.

 What Causes Mold Under Wallpaper?

 For this reason, mold under wallpaper is commonly found in bathrooms.
-The bathroom is often damp from things like regular showers making it the perfect breeding ground for mold.
-The wallpaper also provides the organic materials and the curtain of darkness that help mold thrive.
+The bathroom is often damp which make it the perfect breeding ground for mold.
+The wallpaper also provides the organic materials and the “curtain of darkness” that help mold thrive.

 Another common cause of mold behind wallpaper is the presence of a leaking pipe inside the wall.
 If you have a pipe that is leaking inside your wall, the moisture and the dark and cool environment make for a perfect environment for mold to grow.